bitsandbricks/portfolio_en/content/project/ursa-a-tool-to-guide-urban-planning-with-satellite-data/index.md

 Open data, in general, and data obtained through satellite records, in particular, offer countless uses for urban planning.

 These data not only revolutionize the ability to study our metropolitan areas but can also drive more informed and strategic decision-making for sustainable urban development.
-Yet, there remains a significant obstacle that limits access to these resources: technical complexity, which imposes the need for specialized personnel and equipment often beyond the reach of local management teams.
+Yet, there remains a significant obstacle that limits access to these resources: technical complexity, which imposes the need for specialized personnel and equipment often beyond the reach of local governments.

 I conceived URSA (_Urban Reporting based on Satellite Analysis_) as an open source application designed to bridge this gap.
 This tool was developed from the [IDB Cities Lab](https://blogs.iadb.org/ciudades-sostenibles/en/category/emerging-cities-latin-america-caribbean/idb-cities-lab/) with scientific and technical support from the [Center for the Future of Cities](https://futurociudades.tec.mx/) at the Monterrey Institute of Technology.